Humble Bundle — April Fools’ Day

 So I saw this as an opportunity to strengthen our brand and give us a new project that diverted from our usual daily tasks.

 Considering that we typically sold games or books, the joke here would be that we were entering a new line of business offering new digital goods.
-We worked as a team to come up with something cheeky that we could actually sell so that as much as it was a joke, there’d be an actual tangible good for people who bought it.
+We worked as a team to come up with something cheeky that we could actually sell so that as much as it was a joke, there’d be an actual tangible good for people who took the chance and purchased it.
 To try to prevent buyer’s remorse, we put the proceeds 100% to charity.

 Our first year, we created and sold fonts: